ipld/specs/schema-layer/data-structures/hashmap.md

       3. Proceed to create new CIDs for the current block and each parent as per step **6.c**. until we have a new root block and its CID.
    3. If the `dataIndex` element of `data` contains a bucket (array) and the bucket's size is `bucketSize`:
       1. Create a new empty node
       2. For each element of the bucket, perform a `Set(key, value)` on the new empty node with a `depth` set to `depth + 1`, proceeding from step **2**.
 This should create a new node with `bucketSize` elements distributed approximately evenly through its `data` array.
 This operation will only result in more than one new node being created if all `key`s being set have the same `bitWidth` bits of their hashes at `bitWidth` position `depth + 1` (and so on).
-A sufficiently random hash algorithm should prevent this from occuring.
+A sufficiently random hash algorithm should prevent this from occurring.
       3. Create a CID for the new child node.
       4. Mutate the current node (create a copy)
       5. Replace `dataIndex` of `data` with a link to the new child node.